 Now that you understand a little more about malware and the different flavors it comes in, let's talk about protection.
 There are actually two areas to consider where protection is concerned: protective tools and user vigilance.
 The first is often the easiest to implement, simply because you can often set and forget best-in-class protective software that manages and updates itself.
 Users, on the other hand, can be prone to temptation ("check out this cool website!") or easily led by other emotions such as fear ("install this antivirus software immediately").
 Education is key to ensure users are aware of the risk of malware and what they can do to prevent an attack.

 With good user policies in place and the right anti-malware solutions constantly monitoring the network, email, web requests and other activities that could put your organization at risk, malware stands less of a chance of delivering its payload.
-Forcepoint's Advanced Malware Detection offers best-in-class malware protection across multiple channels and is unmatched in security efficacy.
+Forcepoint Zero Trust Content Disarm & Reconstruction (CDR) and Remote Browser Isolation offer best-in-class malware protection across multiple channels and is unmatched in security efficacy.